 All of these services are included in the Health Services Fee.

-Counseling Services promotes the development of holistic student emotional health.
+Counseling Services promotes the development of holistic emotional health.
 As mental health professionals, the department serves the campus community through advocacy and the provision of confidential, accessible services.
 Counseling Services helps students develop and maintain the skills integral to mental health through hands-on workshops; individual, couples and group therapy; crisis intervention; consultations with parents, faculty, and staff; and, mental health trainings.
 All of these services are included in the Health Services Fee.
-For more details, visit http://counseling.calpoly.edu.
+For more details, visit Counseling Services.